solracnauj92/youmatterproject4/README.md

 ## Colour Palette

-### Design and Color Scheme

-In designing the website, I have carefully selected a colour palette that promotes a calming and supportive environment, essential for a mental health platform.
-Our colour palette includes:
+I used [coolors.co](https://coolors.co/a6a6a6-e0e0e0-ffffff-004aad-38b6ff-c2d8e5) to generate my colour palette.
+The inspiration for this color scheme comes from my work in the mental health department at the NHS, where the use of blue is prevalent in creating a reassuring and professional atmosphere.

 ![colour](Documentation/colour.png)

-The inspiration for this color scheme comes from my work in the mental health department at the NHS, where the use of blue is prevalent in creating a reassuring and professional atmosphere.

 ## Typography